MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 ![sql query results](./Images/sql-query-results.png)

 You can continue to navigate using the build-in functions and familiarize yourself with the data using SQL or KQL.
 This ends the lesson.

+## Clean up resources

+1. In this exercise, you have created a KQL database and set up continuous streaming with EventStream.
+After that you queried the data using KQL and SQL.
+2. If you've finished exploring your KQL database, you can delete the workspace you created for this exercise.
+3. In the bar on the left, select the icon for your workspace.
+4. In the ... menu on the toolbar, select Workspace settings.
+5. In the Other section, select Remove this workspace.